 You've promised yourself a long-overdue break.

-Imagine somewhere close (under 5 hours direct from Auckland), warm (28 to 30 degrees), exotic (you won’t run into your neighbours), a little bit sexy (they speak French), where you can chill out or explore a unique lagoon lifestyle, people and culture.
+Imagine somewhere close (just 4 hours 35 minutes direct from Auckland), it's warm (28 to 30 degrees), exotic (you won’t run into your neighbours), a little bit sexy (they speak French), where you can chill out or explore a unique lagoon lifestyle, people and culture.
 Somewhere you can swim in clear ocean waters, you won’t be overrun with tourists, where it’s hard to find bad food and where the people exude a quiet graciousness.
-If you are an adventurer at heart but want a holiday that is guaranteed relaxing, rewarding and fun, then this is the place for you!
+If you're an adventurer at heart but want a holiday that is relaxing, rewarding and fun, then this is the place for you!

 1. James Norman Hall House

 We love this hidden Pacific gem, which celebrates the life of the colourful character, James Norman Hall.
 A famous American writer, adventurer, soldier, pilot and poet, he is best known for co-penning “The Mutiny on the Bounty”.
 James Michener described Hall as the ‘most beloved American that ever came to the tropics.
 Hall lived in the colonial homestead situated near the edge of Matavai Bay (not far from where Bligh anchored the Bounty) from 1920 until his death in 1951.